Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Introduction

 Before turning to the presentation of our method and results, we pause to discuss the merits and limitations of our model, the relationships between this work and others on selective inference, and the larger problem of high-dimensional statistical testing.
-The rest of this section is devoted to these points.